Dr Jiabao He

 - Transition from exam driven learning to self motivated career focused learning

-- Development of team work and workplace skills
+- Development of leadership quality, team work and workplace skills

 - Development of critical thinking and the ability of giving and receiving critique